Associate of Science in Radiologic Technology [X-ray]

 You need to successfully complete one year of high school (or college equivalent) algebra I, algebra II, and biology coursework before admission.
 Your cumulative grade point average must be 2.7 or higher and your ACT composite score must be 20 or higher.
 Students are encouraged to take LAS courses at Mercy College to meet any unmet program requirements above.

 You will experience direct patient contact during your clinical experience (called practicums) at Mercy Medical Center.
 You will also be scheduled for practicums at Mercy affiliate locations and at many other leading health care organizations in central Iowa to gain hands-on learning throughout your course of study.

 Students in the RT program will be required to complete trauma rotations, which are scheduled in the evenings and weekends.
 Trauma rotations enhance the student’s critical thinking and problem solving skills by experiencing patient conditions and traumas not normally seen during a typical week day shift.
 Student clinical rotations will be scheduled by the clinical coordinator to assure all students receive their clinical experiences in a fair and equitable manner.

-Our RT faculty team includes a full-time program chair, a clinical instructor and a clinical coordinator in addition to many medical professionals in clinical settings.
+Our RT faculty team includes a full-time program chair and a clinical coordinator in addition to many medical professionals in clinical settings.
 As a student, you receive an exceptional level of personalized instruction.